 The Scrumban board is a mix of Kanban and Scrum boards (in some cases referred to as Agile boards), largely depending on what visualization approach the team likes more.
 Most teams tend to lean towards a modified Kanban board as it offers more information right there on the board.

 Kanban team roles

-Usually, the Kanban team is a set of various professionals that can achieve the end goal together.
+Usually, the Kanban team is a set of professionals who can achieve the end goal together.
 Each team member takes tasks from the backlog based on their priority and specifications.
-Since it is the team that drives the whole process, there are no defined Kanban roles.
-The whole team is responsible for planning, prioritizing, and the end result that is achieved.
+Since the team drives the whole process, there are no defined Kanban roles.
+The whole team is responsible for planning, prioritizing, and achieving the end result.

 Learn more about Kanban roles and their implementation in our Ultimate Kanban guide.

 Since Scrum works within very clear time constraints, it is best when the team is cross-functional.
 This way, team members can work on various tasks and are not limited to just one function.
 When the end of an iteration approaches, the whole team can pitch in to finish up the planned work.